The Future Self Kit

 • Bonus: my own worked example

-• Bonus: your archetype playbook
+• Bonus: all four archetype playbooks

 • Bonus: the guided audio walkthrough